Jeremy W. Porter - CEO

 - Cross train all team members, mitigating the risk of one part of the company failing due to the departure of one individual.
 This also pushes higher results from the team because everyone understands each role.
 Lastly, innovative ideas are crafted in various departments that would have gone undiscovered

-40 years of age, happily married, two children, both girls a one year old and two and a half years old.
+41 years of age, happily married, three children, two girls, 8 and 6 years old and a boy 4 years old.

-Hobbies - Racing, physical fitness, Audio Engineer, snowboarding, supercross, audiophile, maintaining a healthy lifestyle, serving in praise and worship area of Church at Free Chapel.
+Hobbies - Racing, physical fitness, Audio Engineer, snowboarding, supercross, audiophile, maintaining a healthy lifestyle, serving in praise and worship area of East Gate Church.